Why are house prices rising at a time when unemployment is still high and wages are not growing?

 Newly listed homes for sale:

-The markets are picking up and vendors are more comfortable and more homes have come on the market for sale over the last week, particularly in Victoria.
+With consumer confidence picking up, vendors are more comfortable and many more homes have come on the market for sale over the last week, particularly in Victoria.

-Watch our video as Dr. Andrew Wilson gives his commentary on the following charts.
+Watch our video as Dr. Andrew Wilson gives his commentary on the latest statistics.

 Now is the time to take action and set yourself for the opportunities that will present themselves as the market moves on